 Colonial Behavioral Health is governed by a Board of Directors, which comprises appointed representatives from each of the four jurisdictions.

-Our service providers are a fully qualified professional team comprised of psychiatrists, psychologists, social workers, counselors, nurses, case managers, and other professionals who provide community integration services.
-We work in partnership with the people we serve and their families, community partner organizations and practitioners, elected officials, and many stakeholders.
+Our service provider team comprises fully qualified psychiatrists, psychologists, social workers, counselors, nurses, case managers and other professionals who provide an array of services to fulfill our mission.
+We work in partnership with the people we serve and their families, community partner organizations and practitioners, elected officials and many stakeholders.

-Fees are charged on a fee for service basis.
-Most insurance plans and HMOs are accepted, including Medicaid.
-Persons without insurance coverage are charged according to ability to pay, based on income and dependents.
-No one will be denied services because they are unable to pay.
+Fees are charged on a fee-for-service basis.
+We accept most insurance plans and HMOs, including Medicaid.
+Individuals without insurance coverage are charged according to ability to pay, based on income and dependents.

 We are licensed by the Virginia Department of Behavioral Health and Developmental Services.
 All services that may be billed to an insurance plan, Medicaid or Medicare are licensed.
 Also, a number of our services are nationally accredited by CARF under the Behavioral Health Standards.

 We are an affiliate member of the Southeast Alliance Local Human Rights Committee.

 Your rights are protected by federal and state laws and regulations as well as the "Regulations to Assure the Rights of Clients in Community Programs" and the By-laws of the Local Human Rights Committee.
 When you enter services, you are given a list explaining how your rights are protected while you are in services.
 There are also procedures in place to help you resolve any concern or dispute you may have.
 Contact the agency client rights representative at 757-220-3200 for more information.

 If you need help from outside our agency, call 757-253-7061 to speak with Reginald Daye, the Regional Advocate with the Office of Human Rights, a division of the Virginia Department of Behavioral Health and Developmental Services, which licenses Colonial Behavioral Health.